 - Maybe obtrusive in spaces with shared walls

 - Moving the device voids your warranty unless you work with professionals

 Tonal Home Gym Review: Is It Really Worth the High Cost?

-Tonal is a strength exercise system that combines industry-defining equipment with expert-led videos and personalized instructions to help you get a full-body workout.
+Tonal is a strength training exercise system that promises to give you a customized workout similar to exercising with a personal trainer.
+It combines high-tech equipment with expert-led videos and personalized workouts to help you get a full-body workout.

-Will this flatscreen weight lifting system really work to give you a good workout?
-We looked at the facts to help you determine whether Tonal is the right investment for getting in shape.
+Our analysis will help you determine whether Tonal is the right investment for getting in shape.